uds-se/fuzzingbook/README.md

 ### Technical Issues

+#### Why does it take so long to start an interactive notebook?

+The interactive notebook uses the [mybinder.org](https://mybinder.org) service, which runs notebooks on their own servers.
+Starting Jupyter through mybinder.org normally takes about 30 seconds, depending on your Internet connection.
+If, however, you are the first to invoke binder after a book update, binder recreates its environment, which will take a few minutes.
+Reload the page occasionally.

 #### The interactive notebook does not work!

-The interactive notebook uses the [mybinder.org](https://mybinder.org) service, which runs notebooks on their own servers.
-There is a [limit of 100 concurrent users for a repository](https://mybinder.readthedocs.io/en/latest/user-guidelines.html).
+mybinder.org imposes a [limit of 100 concurrent users for a repository](https://mybinder.readthedocs.io/en/latest/user-guidelines.html).
 Also, as listed on the [mybinder.org status and reliability page](https://mybinder.readthedocs.io/en/latest/reliability.html),

 > As mybinder.org is a research pilot project, the main goal for the project is to understand usage patterns and workloads for future project evolution.
 While we strive for site reliability and availability, we want our users to understand the intent of this service is research and we offer no guarantees of its performance in mission critical uses.

+There are alternatives to mybinder.org; see below.

+#### Do I have alternatives to the interactive notebook?

+If mybinder.org does not work or match your needs, you have a number of alternatives:

+1. Download the Python code (using the menu at the top) and edit and run it in your favourite environment.
+This is easy to do and does not require lots of resources.

-If mybinder.org does not match your needs, [install jupyter notebook on your machine](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) and clone the project repository [from the Github project page](https://github.com/uds-se/fuzzingbook).
+2. [Install jupyter notebook on your machine](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) and clone the `fuzzingbook` project repository [from the Github project page](https://github.com/uds-se/fuzzingbook).
 Go to the `notebooks/` folder, where you can then open, edit, and run all notebooks at your leisure.

-#### Why does it take so long to start an interactive notebook?

-Starting Jupyter through mybinder.org normally takes about 30 seconds, depending on your Internet connection.
-If, however, you are the first to invoke binder after a book update, binder recreates its environment, which will take a few minutes.
-Reload the page occasionally.
+3. If you want to use the book in a classroom, and depend on your users having access to the interactive notebooks, consider using or deploying a [JupyterHub](http://jupyter.org/hub) or [BinderHub](https://github.com/jupyterhub/binderhub) instance.

 #### Do you provide PDFs of your material?